-If The Other Participant Receives the Reward
+If You Receive the Reward If The Other Participant Receives the Reward

-Earnings = 0 - 5 francs

-In Stage 2, both participants will have to choose whether they want to Agree to the outcome of a computer coin flip.
+Earnings = 100 - 5 francs Earnings = 0 - 5 francs In Stage 2, both participants will have to choose whether they want to Agree to the outcome of a computer coin flip.
 An example of your decision screen is shown below.